Kajalkansal30/CRM_backend/README.md

 - Ensure environment variables are set in your deployment environment.
 - Use `npm start` to run the server.
 - Common deployment platforms: Heroku, AWS Elastic Beanstalk, DigitalOcean, etc.

+## Architecture Diagram

+*Placeholder for architecture diagram.*

+(Add an architecture diagram image or link here if available.)

+## Summary of AI Tools and Other Technologies Used

+- AI Tools:
+  - OpenAI API (via `openaiClient.js`)
+  - Google Generative AI Client (via `googleGenerativeAIClient.js`)
+- Backend Technologies:
+  - Node.js
+  - Express
+  - MongoDB with Mongoose
+  - Passport.js for authentication
+  - JWT for token management

+## Known Limitations or Assumptions

+- The backend requires a properly configured MongoDB instance.
+- Environment variables must be correctly set for authentication and database connection.
+- Some API endpoints may require additional permissions or roles.
+- Error handling and logging are basic and may need enhancement for production use.

 ## Contributing